Here’s my ultimate guide to the best things to do in Cairo – from an expat who’s been exploring the city for a decade.

 But stay clear of the tourist buffets and cafeterias – most are poor quality and not very fresh.
 Head to the Pizza Hut across from the Sphinx for a good, reliable meal with a view like no other pizza joint.

 Or try the newly-opened 9 Pyramids Lounge for classic Egyptian food.
-It’s the only restaurant right on the plateau and the views can’t be beat.
+It has unbeatable views and it’s the only restaurant right on the plateau.
 The Marriott Mena House also has incredible pyramid views and an upscale bar that’s perfect for dinner and cocktails.

 Need to know: